vitalyzed/CRM-Systems-Cloud-Integration/README.md

 ## Preparing to upload

 This part contains the script that prepares the data to upload to the Cloud.
-Based on the Design document and with coherentness with my building model and strategy regarding data modeling and database structures, I'm uploading to GCP storage.
+Based on the Design document and with coherences with my building model and strategy regarding data modeling and database structures, I'm uploading to GCP storage.

 A tip:
-Best for debugging, its consedered best practice to use a blue print of my previous codes in order to make the debugging proccess familiar, commun and easy to get.
+Best for debugging, it's considered best practice to use a blueprint of my previous codes in order to make the debugging process familiar, common, and easy to get.
-Not only for me, but also for the other developers in my team.
-More about that in later section.
+Not only for me but also for the other developers on my team.
+More about that in a later section.

 ```python
 import json